Spot Review – Soma Bay Egypt

 • Bags for wings

-The Manera bag is great, easy to wheel and everything arrived safe and sound.
+The FBC bag is first rate, loads of padding, easy to wheel and everything arrived safe and sound (I will post a gear review).

 Rigging and Launching

 Note that the inflators do not have pressure gauges, the guys go by feel.
-For kites I’m sure they get it right but I don’t think they pump wings quite enough.
-I took my own electric pump so I knew I was pumping to the right level.
+I took my own electric pump so I knew I was pumping to the right level, which I think is critical with Wings.

 Ariel view of KBC Kite centre showing launch area

-It is worth paying attention to the tides.
-At high tide it’s less than 100 metres to the water.
+Tides impact launch and exit.
+At high tide it’s less than 100 metres to the water from the KBC centre.
 However, this then requires wading out through knee deep water for 200 metres or more before you get to deep enough water to foil.
 At low tide on the other hand, it’s further to the water but it’s deep enough to launch after around 20 metres.
-I was quite lucky with tides and planned my sessions so that I was starting around an hour before low tide and ending an hour after.
-If/when we go again I would take that into account in planning my dates.
-It’s at low tide that the diamond service transport of the board to/from the edge of the water is well worth the money.
+As the beach team will happily carry your board to the water’s edge I slightly preferred low tide, it’s not a huge deal either way.

 The KBC guys have marked a channel to launch through, avoiding a couple of coral reefs.
 This is pretty straightforward (see video above) for anyone who can taxi confidently and stay cross wind.
 Because the water is shallow there is no shore-break to worry about either leaving or returning.
-The launch point drop off is quite steep, so when you return it’s pretty clear where to dismount.
+The launch point goes from shallow to deep enough within a couple of metres, so when you return it’s pretty clear where to dismount.
 The bottom is also very soft and sandy so if you do get it slightly wrong it’s pretty forgiving on the foil.

 On the Water